17LucasS/17LucasS/README.md

 ### Hi there 👋
-Hello, my name is Łukasz and I’m from Poland.
+Hello, my name is Lucas and I’m from Poland.
 Last year I decided to change my career path.
 I was interested in programming and decided to give it a try.
 Despite some moments when I wanted to throw my laptop out the window, I found programming interesting and want to continue doing it because you can create almost anything with programming, limited only by your knowledge and skills.
 I’m learning Java and Android Studio.
 I use books and tutorials on YouTube.
 Greetings! 😊

 <!--
 **17LucasS/17LucasS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.